 What You Can Do to Help a Dehydrated Cat

-Once you’ve determined, or your vet has confirmed cat, that it’s cat dehydration, there are several steps you can take to rehydrate and maintain your kitty’s hydration.
+Once you’ve determined, or your vet has confirmed, that it’s cat dehydration, there are several steps you can take to rehydrate and maintain your kitty’s hydration.

 Switch to Wet Cat Food

-A first step in helping your dehydrated cat get the moisture she needs is to switch her to a wet cat food, if she’s not eating it already.
+A first step in helping your dehydrated cat get the moisture they need is to switch them to a wet cat food, if they're not eating it already.

-Some cats with urinary issues need even more water than regular wet cat food provides, Dr. Simms says.
+For some cats, switching to wet food might not be enough.
+Cats with urinary issues often need even more water than regular wet cat food provides, Dr. Simms says.

 “Adding water to canned food, to make it a bisque of sorts, is recommended,” she says.

-If your cat refuses to eat wet food, Bank suggests adding water to her kibble or mixing wet food in with her dry diet.
+If your cat refuses to eat wet food, Bank suggests adding water to their kibble or mixing wet food in with their dry diet.